Who Gets Lipedema?

 Despite regular caloric restriction not improving Lipedema fat, the reduction of overall normal body fat (non-Lipedema fat) does help to slow the progression of the disease.

 The Ketogenic Diet has been shown to actually reduce lippy fat.

 The book Lymphedema and Lipedema Nutrition Guide: foods, vitamins, minerals, and supplements does provide eating guidelines for people with Lipedema which can help to manage the disease.
-It is not a keto diet book, but shares alternative ways to make diet modifications to positively impact lipedema.
+It shares alternative ways to make diet modifications to positively impact Lipedema.

 Does Exercise Help Lipedema?